LeenaMadhok/Blogging/README.md

 The main motive of this project is to collect ideas of people view-points on any of the topic anonymously.

-Only reading access is provided to users who are not signed up to the app.They can post a article or can like someone as article. in order to do so they have to sign-in.
+Only reading access is provided to users who are not signed up to the app.They can post a article or can like someone else article only when they sign-in.